 Each of my artworks is unique, and the rocks I use are not processed.
 I honor every hole or imperfection Mother Nature has carried out in decades.
-Moreover, I try to exploit it through my drawings with nuance, light and shade effects.
+Moreover, I try to exploit it through my drawings with nuances, light and shade effects.

 In the last few years the rock painting art has achieved a great success around the world and many fans of this technique have decided to share their works online and sell them through shopping channels.
 However, it’s important to distinguish between the work of a professional artist and a hobbyist.

 You see when a work is done in the finest way.
 I work with passion and I always offer a top quality.

 30 years of experience as visual artist, exhibitions all over Europe and 5-star customer reviews.